Video: Why People Resist Change

 (8) Faulty Implementation Approach (Lack of tact or poor timing)

 Sometimes it is not what a leader does, but it is how s/he does it that creates resistance to change!
 Undue resistance can occur because changes are introduced in an insensitive manner or at an awkward time.

 In other words, people may agree with the change that you want to implement but they may not agree with how you are going about making the change.

 For any significant organizational change effort to be effective, you'll need a thoughtful strategy and a thoughtful implementation approach to address these barriers.

 So, the next time you hear someone say that people naturally resist change explain to them that this is a myth.
 We change all of the time.

-Still Unconvinced That People Do Not Naturally Resist Change?
+Case Study: Do People Naturally Resist Change?

 OK, you're making me work hard here!
 Consider the following story that I share in my leadership training:

 After the end of a tough week in the office, you arrive home and eat a quick meal and collapse on your bed.
 Early the next morning, you check your mailbox and find that you have a registered letter at the postal office.
 You get annoyed and reluctantly get dressed to go pick up this "special letter" on what is supposed to be your day off.